 Men have had innumerable advantages, forever.
 Although women have made staggering advances in the past few decades, there are still built-in barriers that no one even acknowledges.
 For instance, many deals are made nowhere near a boardroom.
 Some of the biggest deals are made on the golf course, the hunting trip, the fishing expedition, even the strip club.
-Women may have a seat at the board table, but they are usually left out of the extra curricular activities where deals and careers are often made.
+Women may have a seat at the board table, but they are usually left out of the extracurricular activities where deals and careers are often made.

-What are some of your long term goals for your company?
+What are some of your long-term goals for your company?

 It’s paramount that someone shows what true beauty really looks like in this “photoshopped” society we live in today.
 We need to see regular women who don’t have live-in chefs, full-time trainers and an entourage of assistants and graphic artists to make them appear flawless.
-When a society has teenagers saving their baby-sitting money for plastic surgery, you know you have a problem.
+When a society has teenagers saving their babysitting money for plastic surgery, you know you have a problem.

 How do you view getting older?

 One of the best parts about getting older is the ability to see your life with a bit of perspective.
-My life has been packed with amazing experiences, as I searched for myself but, it is only now, in my mid 40s, that I’ve found her.
+My life has been packed with amazing experiences as I searched for myself, but it is only now in my mid-40s that I’ve found her.

-As far as the physical aspect of aging, well, I’ve been blessed with great genes, so I haven’t felt the need to do anything, yet.
-I can’t say that I never will, but, I hope to grow old gracefully.
+As far as the physical aspect of aging, well, I’ve been blessed with great genes, so I haven’t felt the need to do anything…yet.
+I can’t say that I never will, but I hope to grow old gracefully.

 What would you be doing if you weren’t doing this?

 If I had the opportunity, I would like to be involved with the advancement of women globally.
 I am a firm believer that the only way to fundamentally change the world is through the education and equality of women.
 The statistics are staggering when a culture truly values and invests in women—poverty rates plummet, productivity rises, life expectancy increases, domestic violence decreases and quality of life surges.
-I would like to play a small role in advancing the climate for future generations.
+I would like to play a small role in advancing that climate for future generations.

 What advice would you give a woman just starting out in business?